GamermelonCA/SM-RestoreOldEncryptors/README.md

 ### Current working versions (Tested)
 - 0.7.3 (Latest as of may 2025)

+This is my first project modding project & working with lua so there may be bugs (even with it being relatively small) please put any issues in the issues, I don't want to release a half baked project.

 ## Details
 Functionality on decrypting and encrypting is handled through leftover code, I have reformatted it to fix bugs including permanently encrypting things.